AmyPhung/SLAM-SoftDes-Final-Project/docs/Demonstration.md

 A short gif of how A* finds the best path through a maze.

+Then we publish the velocities to ROS, and the robot moves in real life.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/fbsQO-QRdyw/0.jpg)](https://www.youtube.com/watch?v=fbsQO-QRdyw)

 A video of the robot going along a path.